derohimat/nanodegree-popular-movies-stage2/README.md

 Udacity Nanodegree Popular Movies Stage 2.
 This app I made with MVP Architecture from [Android Base MVP](https://github.com/derohimat/android-base-mvp/)

+## Udacity Review
+	### Meets Specifications

+	You did a very good job!
+You could improve your app using some effects (such as Collapsing Toolbar Layout or Constraint Layout, fab button, expandible textview and so on...) to make it more gorgeous and you could implementing some extra features (sharing button...) but also considering the wealth of knowledge you have shown in the use of all those libraries I'd say you "Exceed Specifications".

 # Feature
    - Show Movies by Popular and High Rated
    - Show Movies Description